Microlocal Analysis of Quantum Fields on Curved Spacetimes: Construction of the Feynman inverse

-We now give some ideas of the proof of Thm. \ref{thm13.1}.
-As in Subsect. \ref{sec12.3} the first step consists in the reduction to a model Klein-Gordon equation, by using successively the diffeomorphism $\chi$ in \ref{sec13.2.1} and the conformal transformation $\chi^{*}g\to c^{-2}(t, \rx)\chi^{*}g$.
+We now give some ideas of the proof of Theorem \ref{thm13.1}.
+As in Section \ref{sec12.3}, the first step consists in the reduction to a model Klein-Gordon equation, by using successively the diffeomorphism $\chi$ in Subsection \ref{sec13.2.1} and the conformal transformation $\chi^{*}g\to c^{-2}(t, \rx)\chi^{*}g$.
 After this reduction, we work on $\rr^{1+d}$ with elements $x= (t, \rx)$ equipped with the Lorentzian metric

 where $t\mapsto h_{t}= h_{ij}(t, \rx)d\rx^{i}d\rx^{j}$ is a smooth family of Riemannian metrics on $\rr^{d}$.
 The Klein-Gordon operator $P = -\Box_{g}+V$ takes the form

 where

 The operator $a(t)$ is formally selfadjoint for the time-dependent scalar product